 Photography T is intended for students wishing to develop an awareness, critical understanding and an ability to communicate through the photographic mediums, and those considering pursuing tertiary study in this area.
 Photography A is intended for students wishing to develop skills and understanding of the technical and creative areas of Photography and Digital Imaging.

-Assessment in PhotographyA/T/M
+Assessment in Photography A/T/M Assessment Task Types

 Photography

 Making Responding

-Task Types Suggested tasks may include but not limited to: • technical exercises • creative exercises • practical work teacher directed • portfolios of work that demonstrates technical achievement and personal expression eg - themes - self-directed work - personal expression - exhibition images - portfolio and technical work crises with onses oractical work on of conceptual development of ons of own work Suggested tasks may include but not limited to: • research essay/report • in class essay/report • artist review • gallery review • test • oral presentation or seminar • artist statement • photography in context research • critical reflections of the work of others • interviews
+Task Types Suggested tasks may include but not limited to: • technical exercises • creative exercises • practical work teacher directed • portfolios of work that demonstrates technical achievement and personal expression eg • themes • self-directed work • personal expression • exhibition images • portfolio limited to: technical executation creative resp design brief research for documentat and technicat work critical reflect practical wo ercises with ponses practical work ion of conceptual al development of Suggested tasks may include but not limited to: • research essay/report • in class essay/report • artist review • gallery review • test • oral presentation or seminar • artist statement • photography in context research • critical reflections of the work of others • interviews

-of prints and portfolio with or component, workbook activite or a presentation without reflective Mode of presentations may include; written, oral or multi-modal (workbook, print or digital presentation).
+Mode of presentations may include; Photographic processes, and/or a presentation of prints and portfolio with or without reflective component, workbook activites.
+Mode of presentations may include; written, oral or multi-modal (workbook, print or digital presentation).

-gs in 1.0 and 0.5 units 40.5004
+V Veightings in 1.0 and d 0.5 units

 A & T 40-60% 40-60%

 М 10-90% 10-90%